dangduomg/baba-lang/docs/operators.md

         > 1 + 1 * 1 / 1 - 1
         1.0

-4. baba-lang would evaluate the expression according to the rules you have learned at school (PEMDAS), almost like a glorified calculator.
+4. baba-lang would evaluate the expression according to the rules you have learned at school (PEMDAS), like a glorified calculator.
 Experiment with other operators as well.
 5. Once you are done, type `Ctrl-Z` (Windows) or `Ctrl-D` (Linux) to exit the interpreter.